 - Adobe partnering with Microsoft to facilitate data standards for sharing between their solutions.

+Familiarize yourself with why you might need a strategic partner program.
 Dive deeper into strategic alliances, including why they’re beneficial for SaaS companies and how to know if you’re ready for one.
 Plus, explore 10 examples of successful strategic alliances.
+Then, learn about how to launch a strategic partner program and not take forever to deliver results.